pablolucio97/Study_Content/general_development/learning_history.md

 ### 23/08/2024

 - Never allows duplicated keys at working with arrays on React, otherwise you can deal with headaches.
 If a key is duplicated, you can concatenate the key with the mapping index.

+### 26/08/2024

+- At configuring Axios API, avoid defining default headers because it can mismatch at performing multipart forms.